 The 2021 Rate Budgets are presented on an adjusted timeline from that approved in Report 2020-97.
-In the summer of 2021, staff will outline a path to have the Rate Budgets approved on a similar timeline to the Levy budget (on or before December 13).
+In the summer of 2021 Staff will outline a path to have the Rate Budgets approved on a similar timeline to the Levy budget (on or before December 13).

 The 2021 Rate Budgets were developed through a collaborative process.
-Similar to the Levy Budget, staff based their recommendations after considering:
+Similar to the Levy Budget, Staff based their recommendations after considering:

-- Organization capacity to fulfill the direction this budget provides: - o Staff recognizing the COVID-19 pandemic is on-going - o Staff changes in the Engineering and Operations division - Organization financial flexibility and ratepayer affordability recognizing water and wastewater rates are higher but when coupled with property taxes still equals a comparable to slightly more affordable total cost than other municipalities.
-Affordability is discussed in Report 2021-84, Rate Setting.
+- Organization capacity to fulfill the direction this budget provides: - Staff recognizing the COVID-19 pandemic is on-going - Staff changes in the Engineering and Operations division - Organization financial flexibility and ratepayer affordability recognizing water and wastewater rates are higher but when coupled with property taxes still equals a comparable to slightly more affordable total cost then other municipalities.
+Affordable is discussed in Report 2021-84, Rate Setting.

-- A desire to continuously improve: - o Introduce a new account structure (blueprint) to track future success - Establish a pathway to identify quick wins and plot a sustainable path forward with respect to water and wastewater improvements.
+- A desire to continuously improve: - o Introduce a new account structure (blue print) to track future success - Establish a pathway to identify quick wins and plot a sustainable path forward with respect to water and wastewater improvements.